 Today, many entry-level turntables have a built-in phono preamp which makes for a convenient “plug-and-play” machine that, paired with powered speakers, is ready to go.
 But an integrated preamp can pick up noise from other nearby components.
 An external preamp, then, can often upgrade by virtue of adding some distance alone.
 There is also the flexibility to upgrade as you learn what you like.

-Fortunately, many integrated turntables, like Pro-ject’s Essential III Phono ($389), have toggleable phono preamps, meaning you can turn on and off its built-in phono preamp.
+Fortunately, many integrated turntables, like the Pro-Ject T1 Phono SB ($449), have toggle-able phono preamps, meaning you can turn on and off its built-in phono preamp.
 Basically, if you decide you want to add an external phono preamp to your setup, you still can.
 And should!

 The difference is there, but slight compared to the impact of your system’s other components.

-As a general rule, Randall recommends investing about 20% of your budget on the phono preamp, splurging for flexibility in terms of adjustments like gain, loading and compatibility with Moving Coil cartridges if you’re looking to mess around.
+As a general rule, Randall recommends investing about 20 percent of your budget on the phono preamp, splurging for flexibility in terms of adjustments like gain, loading and compatibility with Moving Coil cartridges if you’re looking to mess around.